Graded geometry and generalized reduction: Reduction of coisotropic submanifolds

 \subsection{Coisotropic reduction}

-Let $\cM$ be a symplectic degree 2 $\mathbb{N}$-manifold corresponding to the pseudo-euclidean vector bundle $E\to M$.
+Let $\cM$ be a degree 2 symplectic $\mathbb{N}$-manifold corresponding to the pseudo-euclidean vector bundle $E\to M$.
 Let $\cN$ be a coisotropic submanifold of $\cM$ corresponding to the geometric data $(N,K,F,\nabla)$, as in Theorem~\ref{thm:coisotropic}.
 Consider $(C_\cN)_{bas}$, as in \eqref{eq:cbas} and Prop.~\ref{prop:basic}.